 What Do You Need To Submit To Building Control?

 Typically, you will need to submit detailed plans and elevation drawings and a detailed specification as to how the building will be constructed.

-If you are carrying out structural work, then you will need to appoint a Structural Engineer who will produce the necessary details for the builder to build to and also the Structural Calculations to prove that the building will be structurally sound.
+If you are carrying out structural work, you will need to appoint a Structural Engineer who will produce the necessary details for the builder to build to and the Structural Calculations to prove that the building will be structurally sound.